scp756-221/course-site/docs/a6/page.md

 ### Controlling costs

-In this assignment, you will run some of the more expensive EC2 instances, costing US$&nbsp;0.526&nbsp;/&nbsp;hr and more.
+In this assignment, you will use some of the more expensive EC2 instances, costing US$&nbsp;0.526&nbsp;/&nbsp;hr and more.
 You can minimize your expenses by planning the assignment.
 Review the whole assignment completely before executing any commands, so that you know the assignment's structure and steps before you start.

 ## Manage EC2 instances using the command line